 Sugars and grains (mostly grain flours) are very acidic and require these minerals for the process of digestion.

-If you find yourself feeling stress on any part of your body, including your adrenals or thyroid while talking on your cell phone, consider the “Safe Sleeve”.
-I have used this for awhile now, because I have always been more sensitive to cell phone and computer radiation.
+If you find yourself feeling stress on any part of your body, including your adrenals or thyroid while talking on your cell phone, consider the “Safe Sleeve“.
+I have used this for a while now because I have always been more sensitive to cell phones and computer radiation.

 Both adrenals and thyroid depend on an adequate intake of healthy salt.
 When sugar is consumed, this lowers the thyroid’s ability to manufacture thyroid hormone and also depletes the adrenals, kind of a losing situation all around!

-We use and recommend Himalayan Pink Salt and the variety of seaweeds which contain natural salt, iodine and minerals to balance.
+We use and recommend Himalayan Pink Salt and the variety of seaweeds that contain natural salt, iodine, and minerals to balance.
 This way we are getting both minerals from salt and iodine from seaweed without additives that table salt carries.

-The irony here is that when we are stressed or out of balance, the very thing we often crave is sugar; however, when utilized too often this creates a viscous cycle of dependency and adrenal stress surges.
+The irony here is that when we are stressed or out of balance, the very thing we often crave is sugar; however, when utilized too often this creates a vicious cycle of dependency, and adrenal stress surges.